sotch-pr35mac/syng/README.md

 - [Preston Wang-Stosur-Bassett](http://www.stosur.info)

 ## __License__
 This software is licensed under the [GNU Public License 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The file at `app/src/db/cc-cedict.json` is licensed under the [Creative Commons Attribution-Share Alike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
+The files located in the directory at `app/src/db/junda` are sole property of the author, more information can be found [here](http://lingua.mtsu.edu/chinese-computing/copyright.html).
+The Jun Da dataset is used with permission.